-Then head down the river with Gone Fishing Charters.
-Over the course of a half-day on his trusty punt, you will discover the know-how and equipment (and morning tea) needed to help fishers of all levels reel in some catch.
+Back in St Helens, head down the river with Gone Fishing Charters.
+Over the course of a half-day on a trusty punt, you’ll be taught the know-how – and be given the equipment (and morning tea) – needed to help fishers of all levels reel in some catch.

 Disembark, then climb aboard an even bigger boat in New Wharf.
-An actual paddler wheeler, called the Paddle Wheeler, will be your floating fish and chip shop for lunch.
+An actual paddle wheeler, called the Paddle Wheeler, will be your floating fish and chip shop for lunch.
 Then spend the afternoon delving further into the area’s heritage via numerous maritime, pioneering and mining artefacts at the St Helens History Room.

 After a busy day, have a rest before dinner.
 When you’re ready, make your way to Binalong Bay Café for a generously portioned, lovingly prepared meal.
 From its coveted location, you’ll get tremendous views of the Bay of Fires, which you visited in the morning – a neat way to tie up the day.